Sterling Infrastructure (NASDAQ:STRL) Releases FY 2024 Earnings Guidance

 Sterling Infrastructure (NASDAQ:STRL – Get Free Report) issued an update on its FY 2024 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of 5.600-5.750 for the period, compared to the consensus earnings per share estimate of 5.240.
+The company provided earnings per share (EPS) guidance of 5.600-5.750 for the period, compared to the consensus estimate of 5.240.
 The company issued revenue guidance of $2.2 billion-$2.2 billion, compared to the consensus revenue estimate of $2.2 billion.

-Sterling Infrastructure (NASDAQ:STRL – Get Free Report) last posted its quarterly earnings results on Monday, August 5th.
+Sterling Infrastructure (NASDAQ:STRL – Get Free Report) last released its earnings results on Monday, August 5th.
 The construction company reported $1.67 earnings per share for the quarter, beating analysts’ consensus estimates of $1.43 by $0.24.
-Sterling Infrastructure had a return on equity of 25.06% and a net margin of 7.47%.
-The firm had revenue of $582.82 million during the quarter, compared to the consensus estimate of $553.70 million.
-During the same period last year, the company earned $1.27 earnings per share.
-On average, equities analysts expect that Sterling Infrastructure will post 5.25 EPS for the current year.
+Sterling Infrastructure had a net margin of 7.47% and a return on equity of 25.06%.
+The business had revenue of $582.82 million during the quarter, compared to the consensus estimate of $553.70 million.
+During the same quarter last year, the firm earned $1.27 earnings per share.
+On average, research analysts forecast that Sterling Infrastructure will post 5.25 earnings per share for the current fiscal year.

 Sterling Infrastructure Company Profile